ReflectsLight/tilawah/README.md

 ## About

 quran-audio is a command-line utility that can download recitations of The Noble Quran from [everyayah.com](https://everyayah.com).
-The recitations are provided as MP3 files, with one MP3 file per ayah, and the MP3 files are organized on disk by author, surah ID, and ayah ID.
+The recitations are provided as MP3 files - with one MP3 file per ayah.

 ## share/